fac30/Client-Server-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma/README.md

 <br><br>

-Re-engineering the app originally implememted as a front-end only here: https://github.com/fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma.git
+Re-engineering the app initially developed as a front-end-only solution available here: https://github.com/fac30/Front-end-ChatGPT-clone-workshop--Oleg-Jack-Elena-Emma.git

-In this project, storage of the API Key, processing the the HTTP requests,  communicating with API and retrieving the results transferred to the backend **Node.js** server
+This project entails migrating key functionalities, such as API key storage, handling HTTP requests, and interfacing with the API, to a backend powered by Node.js.
+The shift aims to enhance security, efficiency, and overall system architecture."

 <br>